danlentz/cl-ctrie/readme.md

 > For a given depth, LEVEL, within a CTRIE, extract the correspondant sequence of bits from the computed hash of KEY that indicate the logical index of the arc on the path to which that key may be found.
+  If USE-CACHED-P is non-NIL and the special-variable `*HASH-CODE*` is non-NIL as well, the hash will not be recomputed, but instead the value bound to `*HASH-CODE*` will be used as an optimization to reduce unnecessary recomputation of hash function -- an expensive operation.
+This value is NOT checked and assumed to be valid and appropriate to the given situation -- care must be taken to use this cached value correctly.
+When in doubt, recomputing hash may be a performance penalty, but is guaranteed to always work in any situation.
 Note that the logical index of the arc is most likely not the same as the physical index where it is actually located -- for that see `FLAG-ARC-POSITION`

 _[function]_         `FLAG-PRESENT-P  (FLAG BITMAP)`